 Talented apprentices are the managers of the future and can add real value to an organisation.
 However, it’s important that they have a structured career path to follow that gives them an opportunity to grow.
-Your apprenticeship will be more attractive to high-quality candidates if you show how they’ll be fully involved in the organisation and not just given the most mundane tasks.
+Your apprenticeship will be more attractive to high-quality candidates if you show how they’ll be fully involved and not just a gofer.

 You could demonstrate the potential for career growth by presenting case studies or vlogs from previous apprentices on your website.

 Offer a good salary

 While money isn’t the be all and end all, a decent wage can help to attract the best apprentices.